appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Pgpool
 In this latest release, KubeDB now supports monitoring for Pgpool which includes Grafana dashboards tailored specifically for monitoring KubeDB-managed Pgpool instances.
 These dashboards provide comprehensive insights into various Pgpool-specific metrics, statuses, as well as visual representations of memory and CPU consumption.

-To get started with monitoring, we've prepared a step-by-step guide available at: (https://github.com/appscode/grafana-dashboards/tree/master/pgpool).
+To get started with monitoring, we've prepared a step-by-step guide available [here](https://github.com/appscode/grafana-dashboards/tree/master/pgpool).

 Additionally, we've introduced configurable alerting support for KubeDB Pgpool.
 Now, you can easily set up alerts to receive notifications based on customizable alert rules.
 Here's a sneak preview fo the summary dashboard when alert is enabled.

 ![pgpool dashboard](images/kubedb-pgpool-summary.png)

-For more details and to explore these new alert capabilities further, please visit: (https://github.com/appscode/alerts/tree/master/charts).
+For more details and to explore these new alert capabilities further, please visit [here](https://github.com/appscode/alerts/tree/master/charts).

 ## Redis